nus-cs2103-AY2122S1/ip/docs/README.md

 ### 9.`undo` - Undo a most recent operation

-Duke undose a mostly executed command.
+Hyddd undose a mostly executed command.

 It can be:
 1. Undo adding a task.